Robust Policy Search for Robot Navigation: ROBUST OPTIMIZATION

 \subsection{Scaled unscented Bayesian optimization}

-The unscented transformation (UT) is a method to propagate probability distributions through nonlinear transformations with a trade off of computational cost vs accuracy.
-It is based on the principle that \emph{it is easier to approximate a probability distribution than to approximate an arbitrary nonlinear function} \cite{julier2004}.
-The unscented transformation uses a set of deterministically selected samples from the original distribution (called \emph{sigma points}) and transform them through the nonlinear function $f(\cdot)$.
+The unscented transformation is a method to propagate probability distributions through nonlinear transformations with a trade off between computational cost and accuracy.
+The unscented transformation uses a set of deterministically selected samples from the original distribution (called \emph{sigma points}) and transforms them through the nonlinear function $f(\cdot)$.
 Then, the transformed distribution is computed based on the weighted combination of the transformed sigma points: